4 Ways to Wow Your Clients in their First 90 Days

 #3: Cut out paper and manual workflows.

-It’s 2023 and clients expect seamless experiences across digital channels.
+In today’s tech-driven world, clients have come to expect a seamless experience across digital platforms.
 (In fact, 40% of investors say digital access has become a greater priority following COVID-19.)
 Paper-heavy processes requiring wet ink, multiple rounds of back-and-forth, and hand-carried mail no longer cut it.

 Going paperless becomes particularly relevant at the onboarding moment.